 Discussing your prognosis and thinking about the future can be challenging and stressful.
 It may help to talk with family and friends.
 You can also call Cancer Council 13 11 20 if you need more information or emotional support.

-Whether you have been diagnosed with ovarian cancer, or have a family member or friend who is affected by cancer, there are times when you may need support.
+Whether you have been diagnosed with an ovarian cancer, or have a family member or friend who is affected by cancer, there are times when you may need support.
 Our professional services and support programs are here to help you.

 Find out more about: